Staff

 As Participant Coordinator, Allie sets up trainings, refreshers, and other COASST events; works through the start-up processes personally with each new participant; and keeps the COASST internship program soaring.
 In a spare moment you might also find Allie editing our newsletters and blog posts to keep everyone up-to-date.
 If you have a questions about your survey data, your partners, your beach coverage, or COASST supplies – call Allie!

 Allie joined COASST in June 2023.
 She has worked in environmental and wilderness fields for over a decade, and holds a Master’s degree in Marine and Environmental Affairs from the University of Washington.
-Outside of COASST Allie can be found biking through the beautiful mountains of the Pacific Northwest, or writing nature stories for children.
+Outside of COASST Allie can be found biking through the beautiful mountains of the Pacific Northwest, writing nature stories for children, or trying to tire out her energetic dog, Finn!

 Charlie Wright